timescale/docs/timescaledb/how-to-guides/connecting/dbeaver.md

 To ensure a secure network access to your Managed Service for TimescaleDB service, make sure you add the IP address of the machine running DBeaver to the `Allowed IP Addresses`.
-For more information about network security in Managed Service for TimescaleDB, see [the security section][security-overview].
+For more information about network security in Managed Service for TimescaleDB, see [the security section](https://docs.timescale.com/mst/latest/security/).
 </highlight>

 <procedure>